There are four critical steps that must be taken in order to register your postdoctoral appointment at Western:

 Items for discussion:

-Be sure to discuss the different appointment types (PDF or PDA) with your supervisor and discern which is most appropriate.
-You will also need financial support.
+There are two different appointment types (PDF or PDA).
 Typically, there are three potential sources of financial support for Postdoctoral Scholars:

 *Most services available to scholars at Western cannot be accessed until this process is complete.